dixmit/connector-vidal/README.md

 <!-- /!\ do not modify above this line -->

-# This Repo host the base connector for Odoo to query Vidal API
+# Odoo Connector for Vidal

 This Repo hosts the base Odoo connector to Vidal API